Rushikeshs96/Mysql-mini-project/README.md

 # Mysql-mini-project
-mini project on real estate
+this repo contains mysql table creating queries, stored procedures,functions,schemas,triggers and other queries for mysql database for real estate database design